A newer version of the platform is available. Please refresh the page.

 What It Takes to Become a Clinical Supervisor

-• Obtain a master's or doctoral degree in social work, clinical psychology, counseling, or marriage and family therapy.
+• Obtain a master's or doctoral degree in social work, clinical psychology, counseling, or marriage and family therapy - the starting point for LCSWs and other clinical social workers pursuing supervisory status.

 • Become fully licensed by completing 2,000 to 4,000 supervised clinical hours and passing a national or state licensing exam.